 This unexpectedly but completely charming manga is extremely easy to get into, both story-wise and in terms of Japanese language skill.

-And can serve as a springboard for diving into more complex texts later.
+And can serve as a springboard for diving into more complex Japanese novels for beginners later.

 Native speakers don’t learn grammar with rules or kanji with flashcards, and neither should you.
 This series helps you master difficult Japanese language points naturally through story, even if you’ve tried and failed in the past.